sztoor/smart-infrastructures/README.md

 5 - Place all input files in the ```input-data``` directory.

-6 - Run the following command:
+6 - Start the container with the following command:

 ```docker run  -it -v /Users/salmantoor/smart-infra/input-data:/smart-infra/input-data  -w /smart-infra smart-infra/question-1 python model.py```